ysangkok/python-bitcoinlib/README.md

                                 verification function, with interface compatible
                                 with VerifyScript from bitcointx.core.scripteval

-Note that this code is does not aim to be fully consensus-compatible with current bitcoin core codebase.
+Note that this code does not aim to be fully consensus-compatible with current bitcoin core codebase.
 Corner cases that is not relevant to creating valid bitcoin transactions is unlikely to be considered.
 See also note on VerifyScript usage below.